-It is very curious to check on how transformation of learning took place from offline to online learning and one couldn’t deny that it is happening without a break.
-This might be due to the adaptation, being a lot significant and apart from that the realization by different learners is not at the same time.
-Different sized organisations as well as educational institutions got into the way of online learning when they felt the need of management of all the learnings as well as trainings with minimum human resource.
+It is very curious to check on how transformation of learning took place from offline to online learning leading to microlearning.
+One couldn’t deny that it is happening without a break.
+This might be due to the adaptation, being a lot significant.
+Apart from that, the realization by different learners is not at the same time.
+Different sized organisations as well as educational institutions got into the way of online learning.
+They do this when they feel the need of management of all the learnings as well as trainings with minimum human resource.

 Learning transformation: Offline > Online > Micro

 The paradigm shift from just online learning to microlearning has been rapid compared to the transformation of offline to online training and learning.
 Microlearning can also be termed as “Bite-sized” learning – the content under microlearning is distributed and shared in small chunks.
 This really tells us that the learning patterns are focused and quality based rather than quantity based.
 Moreover microlearning content is also easy to apply in real life scenarios due to the inherent cognitive distribution of ideas.

 Every firm runs in order to generate revenue.
 To add value to the economy or for that matter add value to the society, we need a different approach.
 As employees are the major assets of the organisation, an HR manager or an L & D head should focus on how to make the employee learning easier and quick.
 At the end of day, people would like to check on the performance of employee directed towards the performance of organisation.
 Once the employees are onboard doing their jobs, be it a new hire or an employee with decent experience things become difficult for managers.
 The reason is to impart training across teams.
 Small-sized learning can definitely improve the learning outcome and execution in the respective job roles.

 Benefit Bullets for Microlearning: